lukefairbank/iBrew/source/distro/README.md_parts/README_part4.md

 ibrew domoticz 192.168.0.30:8080 10.0.0.98
 ```

+Where you fill in your own Domoticz connection string.

 See ibrew commands for help!
 Below is the old refernce guide to do it manually.